AI-HPC-Research-Team/GW_PE_prior_sampling/README.md

 We also adapt the normalizing flow method to be more expressive and trainable so that the information can be extracted and represented effectively by the transformation between the prior and target distributions.
 The evaluation of our approach verifies the efficacy and efficiency for gravitational-wave data inference and points to a promising direction for similar research.

-The paper is available on ...
-(TBA).
+The paper is available on [*Big Data Mining and Analytics*](https://ieeexplore.ieee.org/abstract/document/9663260/).
 This release contains scripts and data files of the research.

 ## Setup